elm-tooling/elm-language-server/README.md

 ### Sublime

-Firnt install the language server via npm `npm i -g @elm-tooling/elm-language-server` Install [Elm Language Support](https://packagecontrol.io/packages/Elm%20Language%20Support) from Package Control for syntax highlighting.
+First install the language server via npm `npm i -g @elm-tooling/elm-language-server` Install [Elm Language Support](https://packagecontrol.io/packages/Elm%20Language%20Support) from Package Control for syntax highlighting.
 You might want to disable all other features.
 Then we also need the [LSP Package](https://packagecontrol.io/packages/LSP) to be able to connect from Sublime to the Language Server.